-Districts and open‐enrollment charter school that had an agreement for the previous school year do not have to complete a new agreement for 2015‐2016; however, the district‐designated administrator should login to MyTxVSN and verify staff having access to FERPA‐protected student and finance data.
+Districts and open‐enrollment charter schools that had an agreement for the previous school year do not have to complete a new agreement if TXVSN central operations has made no changes to the document.
+However, since all staff in the MyTXVSN system have access to FERPA‐protected student and financial data, the district‐designated administrator must login to MyTxVSN and verify information for staff is current and correct.

 The district or open-enrollment charter school in which the student is enrolled awards credit based on the final grade supplied by the selected catalog course provider.

 There is a variety of informed choice data available to assist stakeholders.
 The parent and student survey results are incorporated in the catalog entries for each course and provider.
 In addition, success rate data is available in the reports section and will soon be incorporated into the catalog entries under the Performance Tab.

 No. The selected course provider’s instructor is a Texas-certified teacher.
 The local campus mentor should be a responsible adult designated by the district with the skills to encourage and support the students.

 Yes.
 Students may drop a TxVSN statewide catalog course at any time during the semester.
 However, the course drop window published in the catalog determines if a student’s district or open-enrollment charter school is responsible for all or part of the course cost.
 The drop window is contingent on the type and pace of the course, as well as the instructional start date.
 Refer to the annual TxVSN agreement for details on course drops.

 Texas Education Code 26.003, “Rights Related to State Virtual School Network”, states that a school district or open‐enrollment charter school may deny a request to enroll a student in an TxVSN statewide catalog course if: